AxaFrance/oidc-client/MIGRATION_GUIDE_V5_TO_V6.md

 ﻿# Migrate from v5 to v6

 V6 offer:
-- More efficient silent login
+- More efficient silent login/signin
-- More robust algorithm in order to keep the session alive
+- More robust algorithm in order to keep the service worker session alive
-- Add session monitor feature: Monitor session feature allow to logout the same user from all tabs and from all websites where the user is logged to.
+- Add session monitor feature: Monitor session feature allow to logout the same user from all tabs and from all websites where the user/clientId is logged to.
-- Authority wellknowurl response can be cached inside sessionStorage
+- [ServiceWorker] Authority wellknowurl response can be cached inside sessionStorage
-- Increase security
+- [ServiceWorker] Security is increased
 - Does not refresh token when refreshing the page if token is still valid

 ```javascript